euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Some OS images are customized for CE
 	- Disable "Delete boot disk when instance is deleted" to keep
 - Persistent disk
+	- Local SSD disks
+		- They are physically attached to a VM
+		- More IOPS, lower latency, higher throughput
+		- 375 GB disk up to 8, total 3TB
+		- Data survives reset but not VM stop/termination
+		-
 	- HDD or SDD
 	- Disk resizing
 	- Attached to read-only mode to multiple VMs